tatref/tatref.github.io/content/blog/drafts/draft-python-bytecode.md

 8
 ```

-Instructions, while in binary format are called opcodes.
+Instructions in binary format are called opcodes.
 We already know that each instruction is 2 bytes long, but the actual opcode is only 1 byte long, the second byte is the argument.
 Here is how to split the opcode and the argument